The Ellis Semigroup of a Generalised Morse System: Substitution Dynamics Background

 \section{Substitution Dynamics Background}

-In this section, we will list some facts from substitution dynamical systems.
+In this section, we will list necessary facts from substitution dynamical systems.
+These can be found in standard literature on the subject, for example \cite{BaakeGrimmPenrose}, \cite{JdV}, \cite{PytheasFogg}.

 Since our counterexample to Haddad and Johnson's proposition, which we give in Section \ref{Counterexample_Section}, will require some specific properties of binary words, we will intersperce comments for the binary case whenever needed in the below discussion.
 We will also use the Thue-Morse substitution, $0\mapsto0110$, $1\mapsto1001$, as a running example.